Gauravv97/CameraBlur/README.md

 	public final static int INPUT_SIZE = 1536;
 ## Attributions/Thanks/External code

-This application wouldn't be possible without the great material produced by the community.
-I would like to give special thanks to the authors of essencial parts I've got on the internet and used in the code:
+This application wouldn't have been possible without the great material produced by the community.
+I would like to give special thanks to the authors of essential parts I've got on the internet and used in the code.:

 - DeepLabv3+:
 ```